asbjornenge/dux/README.md

 Dux is an architecture for distributed systems inspired by [Flux](https://facebook.github.io/flux/).
 Dux is both a design and a reference implementation.
 The reference implementation uses [Docker](https://www.docker.com/) as it's component model.

 In Dux, a **component** is an isolated bucket of bits; our building blocks.
 A **service** is a logical unit of one or more components.
-Expect these terms to be used inconsistently with this definition.
+Expect these terms to be used inconsistently with their definition.

 ## Core Services